Loading...

 Reset operations:

-autocommit reset to default
+Resetting autocommit to its default value.

-If the server version is >= MariaDB 10.2.4 (5.7.3 for MySQL server), then the "useResetConnection" option can be used.
-This option will delete all user variables, and reset session variables to their initial state.
+If the server version is >= (5.7.3 for MySQL server), then the "useResetConnection" option can be used.
+This option will delete all user variables and reset session variables to their initial state.

 An additional thread will periodically close idle connections not used for a time corresponding to option "maxIdleTime".
 The pool will ensure recreating the connection to satisfy the "minPoolSize" option value.

 Then you can use the option "staticGlobal".
-Those value will be kept in memory, avoiding any additional queries when establishing a new connection (connection creation can be 30% faster, depending on network)
+Those value will be kept in memory, avoiding any additional queries when establishing a new connection (connection creation can be 30% faster, depending on the network)

-Some statistics of current pool :
+Some statistics of the current pool:

 long getActiveConnections(); -> indicate current used connection